"Through Pearly Gates" Sermon / Revelation 21:9–14, 21–27 / Pr. Ted A. Giese / Sunday May 26th 2019 / Season Of Easter / Mount Olive Lutheran Church

 So I mentioned and expansive pearl how about an expensive cake?
 What is the most expensive cake in the world?
 Apparently there is a cake baked by a British-born designer Debbie Wingham encrusted with diamonds and an exorbitant price tag of $75 million dollars.
 But even a $75 million dollar cake with Malagasy vanilla beans and mascarpone cream, strawberry conserve and triple Belgium chocolate with chocolate ganache and chocolate truffle cream is not worth more than your baptism in to Christ Jesus.
 Luther describes your baptism like a cake saying we are, “baked into Christ.
 His death and resurrection are in me and I am in His death and His resurrection.
 Wherever His death and resurrection are, I am there to.”
 So I ask you “once the cake is baked can you get the flour out again?
 Can you remove the sugar?”
 No they are baked together.
 And where we in this life, even as Christians, are not faithful, where we still do detestable and false things the purity and truth and faithfulness of Christ remains and it is this within our Baptism which makes us able to walk into the New Jerusalem through the Pearly Gates past St. Peter and the other disciples and the angels that guard the way.
 Nothing is worth more than that.

-(The image of the pear is also a great picture of forgiveness and the righteousness of Christ Jesus: Think of your sin like the rough edged sand and then comes Christ with His forgiveness to cover over it with the white smooth calcium carbonate enamel of His righteousness given to in your baptism and once covered the grain of sand, your sin, can no longer be seen, only the white enamel)
+(The image of the pearl is also a great picture of forgiveness and the righteousness of Christ Jesus: Think of your sin like the rough edged sand and then comes Christ with His forgiveness to cover over it with the white smooth calcium carbonate enamel of His righteousness given to in your baptism and once covered the grain of sand, your sin, can no longer be seen, only the white enamel)

 In your life if you have counted other things in your procession as having more value than your baptism repent.
 If you count your time as more precious so you sleep in Sunday mornings or use it for other activities that don’t involve gathering together with your fellow Christians to worship Christ Jesus, Father and Holy Spirit in sincerity and truth then repent and turn back to God for His forgiveness.
 If your camper or boat, or sports team commitment or some such thing is causing you to devalue your baptism repent and turn to God for forgiveness.
 If you do not value the name of Christ into whom you have been baptised and you live your life like a pagan or heathen behaving like a wild animal then repent and return to the Lord your God remembering that He “is gracious and merciful, slow to anger and abounding in steadfast love.”